• Skip to primary navigation

 Sesame Chili Salmon Rice Bowl

-• Ramen with seafood and shrimp in a decorative blue bowl with a fried egg with black sesame seeds
+• Vibrant seafood noodle bowl topped with a fried egg and black sesame seeds.

 Sweet and Spicy Seafood Neoguri with Mushrooms, Spinach, and Fried Egg